Nauru Airlines

-Nauru Air Corporation, trading as Nauru Airlines (formerly trading as Our Airline and Air Nauru), is the flag carrier of the Republic of Nauru.
+Nauru Air Corporation, trading as Nauru Airlines (formerly trading as Our Airline and Air Nauru), is the flag carrier of Nauru, officially the Republic of Naoero.
 It operates scheduled international services to other Pacific islands and Australia.
 Its main base is Nauru International Airport.
 Its head office is on the premises of Nauru International Airport, Yaren District and its operations office is in Brisbane in the Australian state of Queensland.
 In August 2014, the airline changed its name from Our Airline to Nauru Airlines.